-in corporate law rules.
-I focus on six distinct manifestations of heterodox stakeholderism in corporate law, each addressed in a separate section: the erosion of limited liability for the benefit of stakeholders in Argentina, Colombia, India, and especially in Brazil (Part I); the adoption of mandatory corporate social responsibility (CSR) in India, Indonesia, and Mauritius (Part II); the imposition of mandatory corporate social responsibility committees in India and South Africa (Part III); workers' right to enforce directors' duties and to intervene in bankruptcy proceedings in South Africa (Part IV); South Africa's pioneering regime of diversity in corporate governance through Broad-Based Black Economic Empowerment (B-BBEE), which aims at deracializing economic power by increasing Black ownership and management of corporations (Part V); and the role of constitutional provisions and jurisprudence in the Global South in shaping a stakeholderist orientation in corporate law (Part VI).
+The Article's description and analysis of heterodox stakeholderism in the Global South focuses on legal innovations in corporate law.
+Heterodoxy is defined as (i) distinct from the norm in the Global North in (ii) incorporating a broader set of public policy and distributional objectives in corporate law rules.
+I focus on six distinct manifestations of heterodox stakeholderism in corporate law and address each in a separate section: the erosion of limited liability for the benefit of stakeholders in Argentina, Colombia, India, and especially in Brazil (Part I); the adoption of mandatory corporate social responsibility (CSR) spending in India, Indonesia, and Mauritius (Part II); the imposition of mandatory corporate social responsibility committees in India and South Africa (Part III); workers' right to enforce directors' duties and to intervene in bankruptcy proceedings in South Africa (Part IV); the pioneering efforts to deracialize economic power by increasing ethnic diversity in corporate governance in Malaysia and South Africa (Part V); and the role of constitutional provisions and jurisprudence in the Global South in shaping a stakeholderist orientation in corporate law (Part VI).
 The Article then concludes by reflecting on how including Global South jurisdictions in comparative corporate governance expands our institutional imagination and enriches our understanding of the driving forces behind the evolution of corporate law around the world.